New details released in 2013 cold case murder investigation

 AUSTIN, Texas — A new development has been revealed in the case surrounding a 2013 murder in Austin.

 Police have now revealed the suspect vehicle in the case is a black SUV.
-APD investigators said all known leads have been exhausted at this point.
+Investigators with the Austin Police Department (APD) said all known leads have been exhausted at this point.

-A family member who was with him at the time he was shot told police they were swimming in the pool behind the residence when a vehicle pulled up to the front of the home.
+A family member who was with Reyna at the time he was shot told police they were swimming in the pool behind the residence when a vehicle pulled up to the front of the home.
 The suspect then got out and walked toward the backyard.
-Officials said Reyna got out of the pool and spoke with him for several minutes before the man shot him.
+Officials said Reyna got out of the pool and spoke with the suspect for several minutes before the man shot him.
 Police said Reyna and his family member then fled into the house, where he collapsed.

 The suspect was described as follows: